-The presence of λ in equation (2) implies that the unconditional elasticity differs from the elasticity conditional on construction in other locations.
-Since each location is its neighbors' neighbor construction in one location affects construction in its vicinity, which feeds-back onto construction in the original location.
-For example, η denotes the conditional price elasticity of local construction because it is conditional on \tilde{B}i .
-Its unconditional counterpart is obtained by setting $B_i = \tilde{B}i$ to obtain the unconditional elasticity $\eta/(1-\lambda)$.
-Therefore, if $0 < \lambda < 1$ the unconditional elasticity exceeds its conditional counterpart.
+The presence of $\lambda$ in Eq.
+(2) implies that the unconditional elasticity differs from the elasticity conditional on construction in other locations.
+Since each location is its neighbors' neighbor, construction in one location affects construction in its vicinity, which feeds-back onto construction in the original location.
+For example, $\eta$ denotes the conditional price elasticity of local construction because it is conditional on $\tilde{B}i$ .
+Its unconditional counterpart is obtained by taking account of spatial propagation of $B_i on B_i$ .
+If this is positive (negative), the unconditional elasticity will be greater (less) than $\eta$ when $0 < \lambda < 1$ .
+In any case the unconditional elasticity will vary by location because the spatial weights $(w{ii})$ vary by location.
+As a result, although the conditional elasticity is the same for each spatial unit, the unconditional elasticities are not; they are spatially state-dependent.

-Apart from these spatial effects equation (2) includes a national effect (γ).
+Apart from these spatial effects Eq.
+(2) includes a national effect ( $\gamma$ ).
 If local and neighboring profitability are given, an increase in national profitability might affect local construction in two ways.
-First, substitution in construction may take place beyond neighboring regions, which would make γ negative.
+First, substitution in construction may take place beyond neighboring regions, which would make $\gamma$ negative.
 Secondly, an increase in national profitability has a positive effect on national construction.
-If national and local construction are complements then γ may be positive.
+If national and local construction are complements then $\gamma$ may be positive.
 If national profitability increases, local construction may increase despite the fact that local profitability is unchanged.

-In the "standard" specification of equation (2) there no spatial or national spillovers in which case φ , γ , λ and π are assumed to be zero, and each region is an island unto itself.
-In this case the parameters of interest are η and μ , and the conditional and unconditional elasticities are identical.
-In section 4 we begin by reporting results for the standard specification and test it against alternatives with spatial and national spillovers.
+In the "standard" specification of Eq.
+(2) there are no spatial or national spillovers in which case $\phi$ , $\gamma$ , $\lambda$ and $\pi$ are assumed to be zero, and each region is an island unto itself.
+In this case the parameters of interest are $\eta$ and $\mu$ , and the conditional and unconditional elasticities are identical.
+In Section 4 we begin by reporting results for the standard specification and test it against alternatives with spatial and national spillovers.